Why Recessed Lights Are the Go-To Solution for Any Space

 - 6-inch downlight fixtures: These are larger fixtures that can provide ample light output and are often used in larger rooms or for higher ceilings.

-- 8-inch downlight fixtures: These are the largest LED recessed lighting fixtures and are often used in commercial spaces or areas with very high ceilings.
+- 8-inch downlight fixtures: These are also large LED recessed lighting fixtures and are often used in commercial spaces or areas with very high ceilings.

 You can replace the bulbs in your existing recessed lighting fixtures with LEDs, provided the fixtures are compatible with LED lamps.
 LEDs use significantly less energy than traditional incandescent bulbs and last much longer.
 Select LEDs that are the appropriate size and wattage for your fixtures.
 Additionally, if you're using dimmer switches, ensure the LEDs are dimmable.
 If your current fixture doesn't accommodate LEDs, you can always pick up retrofit recessed lighting kits that will enable you to make the switch.